eccenca/cmem-plugin-reason/cmem_plugin_reason/reason_doc.md

 Maximum heap size for the Java virtual machine in the DI container running the reasoning process.

-:warning: Setting the percentage too high may result in an out of memory error.
+⚠️ Setting the percentage too high may result in an out of memory error.